perg/file400/README.md

 IBM i record level access for Python 3. (beta)

-## Why I created this Python module
+## Background
-Today we use iseries Python 2.7, and we have a lot of python modules that access the database using the file400 module.
+We have a lot of python modules written for iseries python 2.7 that uses the file400 module.

-We are in the process of converting to Python 3.6 pase for i.
-The biggest concern was the database access, and the only option was the ibm-db-dbi module.
+When I planned to migrate to Python 3.6 pase for i, my biggest concern was the database access, and the only option was the ibm-db-dbi module.

 We have an Ubuntu box with postgres, that runs the same python programs.
 It has a layer on top of psycopg2 that emulates file400.
 Db2 database changes is copied to the Ubuntu postgres database using journals, and when the IBM i is unavailable during full backup a few hours every week, this Ubunto box takes over.
-There is no performance problems with this file400 layer on the Ubuntu box.
+This has been running for several years without any performance problems with the file400 layer on the Ubuntu box.

 I decided to use this same layer on top of ibm-db-dbi on the IBM i, but the performance hit was to big.